 Ultimately, it is argued that the reasons of the current low levels of intra-African trade are the persistent barriers to trade in the form of high tariff and Non-Tariff Barriers; physical hurdles related to infrastructure gaps; and regional disputes, which is exactly what the AfCFTA aims to remove.

-However, it is also known that in Africa nationalist policies still prevail on community (or regional) interests, and without any doubt this represents an obstacle to any integration policy in the Continent.
+It is also known that in Africa nationalist policies still prevail on community (or regional) interests, and without any doubt this represents an obstacle to any integration policy in the Continent.

 Let’s think to what recently happened in Nigeria, where the national authorities have contested the allegations that the closure of its land borders with neighbouring countries is against the AfCFTA spirit and violates the ECOWAS protocol on free movement of persons, goods and services, with the argument that national interests (like the protection of the economy and national security), come always first.